How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 I do Not Have Evidence that God has Accepted Me

 All doubt should be gone!
 You should not have any doubt that Jesus has accepted you.
-But I know that this is probably still not the case.
+But I know that this is probably still not the case for some.
 We all have evil hearts of unbelief and we still have doubts.

 Many people say: "I believe this but . . " What they really mean is: "I believe, but I don't believe."